apiraino/apiraino.github.io/_posts/2019-08-17-rust-integration-tests-and-ci.md

     # other tests to check what happened after the external call was completed
 ```

 So, how do we put this workflow under integration tests on Rust?
 I looked for a mocking library but couldn't find one to be easy enough to use.
-The crate [mockito](https://github.com/lipanski/mockito) gets close to what I'd like a mocking library to but it can only mick an HTTP request that it's directly called from the test.
+The crate [mockito](https://github.com/lipanski/mockito) gets close to what I'd like a mocking library to be but it can only mock an HTTP request that it's directly called from the test.

 The alternate approach is to roll up your sleeve and find a creative solution: for example start a proxy server that intercepts all outbound HTTP request and returns a static JSON.